stcline/RPi_Lab-Comparing_Sensors/README.md

 ### Procedure: Code Execution

-1. Start by cloning the repository for this lab:
+1. Get the code and run the first two scripts:

+- Clone the repository and change the working directory.

   `git clone https://github.com/stcline/RPi_Lab-Comparing_Sensors`

   `cd RPi_Lab-Comparing_Sensors`

-2. Each script is for a different prototype.
-Run each script and compare the results.
+- Each script is for a different prototype.
+Run the first two scripts.

   `sudo python3 limit.py`